apache/airflow/docs/apache-airflow/core-concepts/objectstorage.rst

 change you code to deal with every different object storage system.
 In addition, it allows you to use most of the standard Python modules, like ``shutil``, that can work with file-like objects.

-Support for a particular object storage system is dependent on the providers you have installed.
+Support for a particular object storage system depends on the providers you have installed.
 For example, if you have installed the ``apache-airflow-providers-google`` provider, you will be able to use the ``gcs`` scheme for object storage.
 Out of the box, Airflow provides support for the ``file`` scheme.